LifeIsHex/FastCryptor/Readme.md

     [+] Updated: File Shredder progress can be seen in the window title bar.
     [-] Fixed: Selecting algorithm mode.
     [-] Fixed: Crash program on the password entry window.
-    [-] Fixed: Algorithm mode did not affect when restored to the default settings.
+    [-] Fixed: Algorithm mode was not affected when the default settings were restored.

 [#] 2.22.0 Build 78 (2023-02-24)